SebastianJast/DiaryBook/README.md

-# QuoteBook
+# DairyBook

 ## Description
-QuoteBook is a full-stack application where users can store, manage, and view their personal quotes.
-Built with Node.js, Express, PostgreSQL for the backend, and React for the frontend, with JWT-based authentication.
+DiaryBook is a full-stack application where users can securely store, manage, and reflect on their personal thoughts and diary entries.
+Built with Node.js, Express, and PostgreSQL on the backend, and React on the frontend, it features JWT-based authentication to protect user data.

+Now with Gemini Chatbot!
+Integrated Gemini chatbot acts as your intelligent assistant, helping you to capture, organize, and explore your daily thoughts and reflections — making your diary experience more interactive and personalized.

 ## Features
 - User registration & login (JWT authentication)
 - CRUD operations for quotes
 - Random quote retrieval
 - Secure user data with bcrypt password hashing
+- Interactive Gemini chatbot to assist with diary writing and thought organization

 ## Technologies
 - Backend: Node.js, Express, PostgreSQL
 - Frontend: React
 - Authentication: JWT
 - Password hashing: bcrypt
+- Chatbot: Gemini AI integration

 ## Installation